mattlianje/pg_pipeline/README.md

 - Zero dependencies, no external tools
 - Config-driven pipelines
 - Reference previous stage results with `~>`
-- Execution stats, row count for free
+- Execution stats, row counts for free

 ## Get started
 Just run the SQL script to install the extension: